 Adela Ramos is Associate Professor of English at Pacific Lutheran University.
 She regularly teaches eighteenth-century literature, environmental and animal studies, composition, and when possible, border literature.
-She's written on Mary Wollstonecraft, Henry Fielding, and Jonathan Swift, and is currently at work on two projects about Maria Edgeworth.
-Teaching Austen's novels is one of the most rewarding aspects of her job, and while her own favorites are Mansfield Park and Persuasion, reading Pride and Prejudice in the classroom is the best reminder of why she became a college teacher.
+She has written on Homero Aridjis, Henry Fielding, Maria Edgeworth, Jonathan Swift, and Mary Wollstonecraft.
+Teaching Austen’s novels is one of the most rewarding aspects of her job, and while her own favorites are Mansfield Park and Persuasion, reading Pride and Prejudice in the classroom is the best reminder of why she became a college teacher.

-Madeline Scully is currently pursuing her MSc in Gender, Peace and Security at the London School of Economics and Politic Science.
+Madeline Scully received a MSc in Gender, Peace and Security from the London School of Economics and Politic Science in 2021.
 She graduated from Pacific Lutheran University in 2019 with a double major in English Literature and Global Studies (International Affairs emphasis) and a double minor in French and Women’s and Gender Studies.
 She has long been interested in Jane Austen, particularly the construction of Austen as a character after her death and how we understand her in contemporary readings.